Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU

 In solving linear system with LU factorization, the original linear system is pre-ordered (pre-scaled), factorized into lower-triangular matrix $L$ and upper-triangular matrix $U$ and finally solved with \ac{FS}-\ac{BS}, as it is in the modern implementations \cite{Davis.2010,Li.2005,Peng.01.08.2019,Chen.2015}.
 KLU is considered one of the fastest single-thread linear solver for \ac{JM}\cite{Razik.,Su.2020,Zhou.2017,Zhou.2018}, which is used as the reference for the proposed method in this work.
 The KLU solver can be easily extended for task-level parallelization with OpenMP.
 Following theoretical introduction focuses on the implementation of KLU and gives hints on the optimization for solving many \ac{PF}s with same $Y_{bus}$ sparsity pattern.

 In the pre-ordering phase, the original $J$ is permuted in order to reduce the required \ac{FP}s by reducing the fill-ins.
 Multiple heuristic methods are available for the pre-ordering, which gives different performance related to the matrix pattern.
-In this work, AMD \cite{Amestoy.2004} is chosen as default pre-ordering algorithm, since \cite{Razik.} has reported its good performance.
+In this work, the pre-ordering method (AMD \cite{Amestoy.2004}) available in KLU is used, since \cite{Razik.,Huang.2018b} reported its good performance in reducing fill-ins generally on circuit simulation and \ac{PF} analysis with \ac{NR} algorithm.
+In other cases, such as to factorize augmented \ac{JM} to directly consider control effect from e.g. \ac{OLTC}, the work \cite{Kocar.2014} presented an extra analysis regarding the pre-ordering method.
 With the permutation, the original linear system $J$ is permuted into the $A$ as given in \cref{eqn:linear_system_perm}. $Perm_{col}$, $Perm_{row}$ are the correspondent column and row permutation matrix.
 The numerical factorization is performed on $A$.

 In the numerical factorization of KLU, the \ac{G-P} algorithm is utilized.
-Additionally, partial pivoting is performed to improve the numerical stability,with which the permutation matrix $Perm_{row}$ is updated, in order to avoid the tiny pivot.
+Additionally, partial pivoting is performed to improve the numerical stability, with which the permutation matrix $Perm_{row}$ is updated, in order to avoid the tiny pivot.
 This step has effect on the final sparsity pattern on $A$.

 Refactorization is a much faster process, which reduced the computational overhead by presuming the numerical stability of the permutation matrix $Perm_{row}$, $Perm_{col}$.
 For \ac{NR} iterations in solving \ac{PF} and circuit simulation, refactorization is preferred \cite{Chen.2015}.
 The refactorization mode is also supported by KLU.